Human Rights Project

 The aging vets’ continued presence at the forefront of progressive causes never ceased to inspire younger generations of activists.
 Now that the vets have all but disappeared, the ALBA/Puffin Human Rights project seeks to honor the Lincoln Brigade’s legacy by extending it to the new human rights challenges of the 21st century.

-The nomination call for the 2014 ALBA/Puffin Award has closed.
+The nomination call for the 2015 ALBA/Puffin Award is now open.

 About the Award:

 The Abraham Lincoln Brigade Archives and the Puffin Foundation invite nominations for the ALBA/Puffin Award for Human Rights Activism.
 The Award is granted on an annual basis to individuals or organizations whose work has had an exceptionally positive impact on the advancement and/or defense of human rights.